Soothsilver/soothsharp/README.md

 #Sharpsilver C#-to-Silver Translator
 **Sharpsilver** is a transcompiler that transforms C# code into code files of the Silver Intermediate Language (`.sil`), a verification language based on permission logics.

 This project is currently in active development.

-### Examples
+## Basic Example

 For example, the following C# code:
 ```csharp